 5 and under | Free (must carry a ticket) |

-HOT TIP: If you want to enjoy the amenities at the top of the Banff Gondola, but don't want to pay the ticket price, consider hiking Sulphur Mountain.
-Once you're at the top, you're able to enjoy all that the facilities have to offer.
+If you want to enjoy the amenities at the top of the Banff Gondola but don’t want to pay the ticket price, consider hiking Sulphur Mountain.
+Once you’re at the top, you’ll be able to enjoy all the facilities offered.
 The hike is 10.1 kilometers, gaining 698 m of elevation.
 We consider it a moderate hike in Banff.

 Winter on the Banff Gondola

-If you are visiting Banff in the winter, the Banff Gondola provides the best winter experience out of all the gondolas.
-This is especially true around Christmas time when they transform the whole area for their Mountaintop Christmas events.
+If you are visiting in the winter, the Banff Gondola provides the best experience out of all the gondolas.
+This is especially true around Christmas when they transform to their Mountaintop Christmas events.

 While you can still go up the Lake Louise Sightseeing Gondola and Sunshine Gondola in the winter, we consider the Banff Gondola to have the best activities and attractions, including Nightrise.
-The Sulphur Mountain hike is also a fun winter hike in Banff, and a free option for enjoying those looking to save some money.
+The Sulphur Mountain hike is also a fun winter hike, and a free option for those looking to save some money.

 Lake Louise Gondola

-There is also the option to take the Roam Transit bus from Banff to the Lake Louise Gondola.
+It’s just a short 5-minute drive from the village of Lake Louise.
+There is also the option to take the Roam Transit Bus from Banff to the Lake Louise Gondola, and the Hop On Hop Off Bus also runs here.
 The schedule varies, so be sure to take a look at their website to plan your trip.

 Dining at the Lake Louise Gondola